ordinators/ordinator/DEVELOPMENT_ROADMAP.md

 # symlinks files/work/.zshrc to ~/.zshrc
 # Interactive prompts guide profile selection
 # Progress indicators show file operations
+# README profile section is always accurate to ordinator.toml
+# No mention of profiles that do not exist in the config
 ```

 ### 4.6 Uninstall and Restore Original Configuration